Car Accidents and PTSD: How To Treat Accident Trauma

-According to the U.S Department of Veterans Affairs, approximately 9% of accident survivors develop PTSD.
+According to the U.S Department of Veterans Affairs, approximately 9% of car accident survivors develop PTSD.
 Their research finds that most people who are in a serious auto accident do not develop PTSD even if they sustain other major injuries.
-Trauma is extremely common in these cases, including a phobia of driving, yet most people express that their symptoms gradually dissolve over time.
+Accident trauma is extremely common in these cases, including a phobia of driving, yet most people express that their symptoms gradually dissolve over time.
 However, for those accident survivors that fall into that 9%, PTSD will develop.

-There is no clear diagnosis for PTSD, but there are factors that doctors and mental health professionals look for.
+There is no clear diagnosis for PTSD from car accidents, but there are factors that doctors and mental health professionals look for.
 Signs and symptoms are often highly personal and differ from case to case, but there are pre-accident, accident-related, and post-accident variables that help professionals determine if someone has PTSD:

 - Pre-accident: Before the car accident, individuals struggle to cope with previous traumatic events, the presence of depression or another mental health issue, and poor social support.
 A family history of depression and PTSD and history of past abuse in any form are also contributing factors that can make someone more susceptible to PTSD.